Submit request or call to make an appointment.

 Treatment should start as soon as possible, ideally within 10 days of when the fever started.
 Usually, treatment involves intravenous doses of gamma globulin (purified antibodies from pooled donor blood) that helps the body fight infection.

-Some kids with Kawasaki disease are put on a low dose of aspirin for a long time to prevent heart problems.
+Some kids with Kawasaki disease are put on a low dose of aspirin for a long time to prevent heart issues.

 It’s very important for children taking aspirin routinely to get an annual flu shot to help prevent viral illnesses.
 Children who take aspirin during a viral illness are at risk for getting Reye syndrome, a rare but serious illness.